On the geometry of rod packings in the 3-torus: Preliminaries

 \subsection{Decompositions into ideal octahedra}

 In this section, we review a decomposition of the complement of the Borromean rings in $\SS^3$ into ideal octahedra.
 W.~Thurston may have been the first to observe such a decomposition exists, in~\cite[Chapter~3]{Thurston:GeomTop3Manifolds}.
 We recall a slightly different decomposition following the method explained in~\cite[Chapter~7]{Purcell:HyperbolicKnotTheory}, which originally appeared in Agol and D.~Thurston's appendix in~\cite{Lackenby:AltVol}.
 We also review a decomposition of the complement of the three standard rods in $\TT^3$ into ideal octahedra.
-This decomposition is known to experts; we give a geometric proof here, which also provides a geometric proof that the Borromean rings complement in $\SS^3$ and the standard rods complement in $\TT^3$ are homeomorphic manifolds.
+This decomposition is known to experts.
+We give a geometric proof here, which also provides a geometric proof that this manifold is homeomorphic to the Borromean rings complement in $\SS^3$.
 While the homeomorphism is well known, the geometric proof will be important for the arguments of this paper, and so we include it here.

 \begin{lemma} Let $C_x$, $C_y$, and $C_z$ denote the link components of the Borromean rings in $\SS^3$.
 The link complement $\SS^3\setminus (C_x\cup C_y\cup C_z)$ can be decomposed into two ideal octahedra. \end{lemma}